-The following is a general summary of certain material Netherlands tax consequences of the acquisition, holding and disposal of the Notes.
-This summary does not purport to describe all possible tax considerations or consequences that may be relevant to a holder or prospective holder of Notes and does not purport to deal with the tax consequences applicable to all categories of investors, some of which (such as 'afgezonderd particulier vermogen' ('APV'), as defined in The Netherlands Income Tax Act 2001, trusts or similar arrangements, or the settlers or beneficiaries of such APVs, trusts or similar arrangements) may be subject to special rules.
+The following is a general summary of certain material Netherlands tax consequences of the acquisition, holding, redemption and disposal of the Notes.
+This summary does not purport to describe all possible tax considerations or consequences that may be relevant to a holder or prospective holder of Notes and does not purport to deal with the tax consequences applicable to all categories of investors, some of which (such as 'afgezonderd particulier vermogen' ('APV'), as defined in The Netherlands Income Tax Act 2001 (Wet inkomstenbelasting 2001), trusts or similar arrangements, or the (deemed) settlors or beneficiaries of such APVs, trusts or similar arrangements) may be subject to special rules.
 In view of its general nature, it should be treated with corresponding caution.
-Holders or prospective holders of Notes should consult with their tax advisors with regard to the tax consequences of investing in the Notes in their particular circumstances.
-The discussion below is included for general information purposes only.